pedrocalorio/LaptimeSimOCP/README.md

 vehicles using different settings, you just add another entry in the sheet in a new row.

-When creating a new sheet, please put them inside the folder "+Model" because that is the folder the software will look for to load the vehicle parameter inputs.
+When creating a new excel file, please put them inside the folder "+Model" because that is the folder the software will look for to load the vehicle parameter inputs.

 Two important comments:

-1. Tire model is loaded inside the sheet, but it is always loaded by referring to a script which loads all the tire model coefficients.
+1. Tire model is not loaded inside the sheet, instead it is always loaded by referring to a script which loads all the tire model coefficients.
 You can check how that is working in the LMPTire_Front_26psi script.
 2. The engine map is loaded from an excel spreadsheet to and it is also inside the